 Efficient loading bays can be built in less than ideal locations if the needs of the operating processes are properly analysed and the full range of equipment is explored.
-Kevan Anderson, an area sales manager with sara LBS, is motivated by a recent installation to review the possibilities opened up with modular docks.
+Nick Cox, an Area Sales Manager with sara LBS, is motivated by a recent installation to review the possibilities opened up with modular docks.

 A client was expanding its production centre and asked if I had a solution to a problem that had flummoxed its architect.
 It wanted to expand its production floor into what had been the goods inwards and goods outwards loading bays, but did not think it had space anywhere on the site for new loading bays.
 On top of this space issue there was a standing requirement to maintain hygiene barriers between the outside environment and the super-clean interior of the building.